What social networks should a business use, seems to be a question that a lot of owners I meet are confused about this. Have you ever thought:

 Who uses it & how can you achieve your goals with it?

 Christina elaborates by saying, “When scoping out the best platforms, consider how each platform is used, who uses it and how you can achieve your aims by using it.
 Facebook allows you to ‘own’ a page of dedicated content in a time-line layout.
 You can easily ‘like’, ‘share’ and ‘comment’ in a way that is extremely visual.
 The additional ‘apps’ section under the cover image is a place to utilise for your objectives like contacting you (contact page link), a promotion/competition, etc.

 Twitter allows only 140 characters and shortened links.
-New features do allow you to track discussion threads, however the emphasis is more on ‘conversations’ and quick conversations at that.
+New features do allow you to track discussion threads,

 Social networking sites such as Small Business Can are business hangouts and this theme dominates.
 The idea is to support, network and elicit opportunities to sell.
 If you have a B2B service, then you will most likely convert on sites such as these.
 Here, you can really use the power of knowledge to gain trust.
 This in turn will provide give you credibility to ‘pitch’.